Northern Powerhouse: Completed projects

 In January 2016, the new southern entrance to Leeds station opened, allowing commuters travelling south to reduce their journey times from the station, as well as a new concourse and cycle storage.

 In December 2017, the Ordsall Chord linking Manchester Piccadilly and Manchester Victoria opened.

 Science and innovation

 Projects include the National Graphene Institute, Square Kilometre Array and National Biologics Industrial Innovation Centre.

 Arts

-Manchester will get a new £110 million theatre named The Factory (named after Factory Records).
+Manchester received a new arts centre named The Factory (after Factory Records).
+Announced in 2015 as part of Northern Powerhouse, it was initially due to open in 2019 at cost of £110 million.
+Finally opening in 2023 at a cost of £241 million, it was the UK’s largest investment in a national cultural project since Tate Modern, which opened in 2000.

 In April 2016 the Government launched The Great Exhibition of the North, investing "£5 Million towards the exhibition with an additional £15 million into a legacy fund to attract further cultural investment in the Northern Powerhouse".

 Technology

 In March 2017, a delegation of 30 digital and technology leaders from the North of England visited San Francisco, home of tech companies including Facebook, Apple and Uber, on a Northern Powerhouse trade mission.
 The trip was coordinated by MC2, a Northern Powerhouse partner, and the delegation was led by Professor Adam Beaumont, founder and CEO of telecoms operator aql.
 The flight marked the first ever direct service from the North to San Francisco and the only such route outside of London in the UK.

 The trip resulted in a new partnership between aql and CircleLoop, a smart online phone system provider.
 Links were also forged with incubation experts, including Rocketspace.